The title says it all. There are many cases where you might be troubleshooting the .gitignore file because it is not working as expected.

 We discussed a few scenarios and possibilities of solutions for various cases when gitignore wasn’t working as expected.
 The main takeaway is that you must understand where the files/directories are located so you can add the correct path.

-Final Note: There might be other cases that Git reset might be useful, I wrote an article regarding Git Reset that will be useful in these cases.
+Final Note: There might be other cases where the git reset might be useful.
+I wrote an article regarding git reset that will be useful in these cases.
 So Git reset will be like undoing, going back in time, so in some cases that is what you want.